nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * The server page can be accessed in windows browser without opening WSL

 ## Setup virtual environment for a python project in WSL
+* Open the folder containing python file in command line and execute `wsl` to create a wsl session
-* Create a virtual environment using `wsl python3 -m venv app_env` .
+* Create a virtual environment using `python3 -m venv app_env` .
 A folder name "app_env" should be created
 * The virtual environment can be activated using the command `source ./app_env/bin/activate`
 *